vespa-engine/blog/_posts/2020-07-02-introducing-nlp-with-transformers-on-vespa.md

 For a taste of how to use Transformer models with Vespa we’ve added a small sample application:
 [https://github.com/vespa-engine/sample-apps/tree/master/transformers](https://github.com/vespa-engine/sample-apps/tree/master/transformers).
-In this sample app we use the MS MARCO data set which combines both queries, content and relevance judgements.
+In this sample app we use the MS MARCO dataset which combines both queries, content and relevance judgements.
 For the purposes of this sample, we won’t fine-tune the model and will just use the base model as-is.
 Our goal is to set up a Vespa application that indexes the documents and scores content based on a